 The renter’s liability coverage would come into effect.
 If someone is injured in a stairwell or on the grounds of the property due to negligent maintenance, a claim could be made against the landlord’s liability policy as well.

 Since these items belong to the renter, the renter’s insurance policy would cover this claim.
-Note that if you want items such as a piece of jewelry or collectibles insured for a specific value, you this must be listed on your policy.
+Note that if you want items such as a piece of jewellery or collectibles insured for a specific value, you this must be listed on your policy.
 Ask your broker for more details on finding coverage for your very special items.

 Contact an experienced broker at BrokerLink